Retainer

 Architecture decisions without senior review

-Your team is making integration and infrastructure decisions without someone who's seen how those choices play out in production across multiple health-tech environments.
+Integration and infrastructure decisions are being made without someone who’s seen how those choices play out in production across regulated environments.

 Compliance drift

-You passed your last audit, but changes since then — new integrations, infrastructure updates, team turnover — are introducing gaps you haven't quantified.
+New integrations, infrastructure updates, and team turnover are introducing gaps you haven’t quantified since the last audit.

 Vendor coordination complexity

-Managing EHR vendor relationships, onboarding timelines, and technical requirements across multiple partners is consuming engineering bandwidth that should go to product work.
+EHR vendor relationships, onboarding timelines, and technical requirements across partners are consuming engineering bandwidth that should go to product work.

 No interoperability leadership without a full-time hire